TinkerTools/poltype2/README.md

 # Automation of AMOEBA Polarizable Force Field for Small Molecules - Poltype 2

 ## Obejective
-Given an input chemical structure, all parameters can be automatically assigned from a database or derived via fitting to ab initio data generated on the fly. **Fig. 1** depicts an overview of the parameterization process.
+Given an input chemical structure, all parameters can be automatically assigned from a database or derived via fitting to ab initio data generated on the fly.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)